lucianosouza07/lucianosouza07/README.md

 - ✨ Enthusiastically diving into the world of code since early 2025.
 - 📚 I'm currently deepening my knowledge in **Data Science, Machine Learning, and applied AI**.
 - 🎯 **My Goal:** To apply my skills to enhance services and optimize organizational workflows, aiming for a measurable improvement of at least **25% in the efficiency** and quality of impacted processes.
-- 🎲 **Fun fact:** I believe every process has hidden optimization potential, just waiting to be uncovered by data.

 <h2 align="left">Tech Stack & Tools:</h2>